Kevinwochan/kevinwochan/README.md

-# Kevin has wares if you have coin
+# I have wares if you have coin